5 Understanding the Features

 5.9 Global Assessment of Feature Importance

-• There is no single definition of importance for any given model.
+• There is no single definition or metric of importance for any given model.

 • There is no single metric for any model that will conclusively tell you how important a feature is relative to others in all data/model contexts.